-Over the past nine years The Vietnam Maritime Archeology Project (VMAP) has facilitated ten successful volunteer projects in Vietnam (2008-2016).
-Initiated by Dr Mark Staniforth (formerly of Flinders University) and Dr Le Lien Thi (formerly of the Archaeology Department of Vietnam), VMAP’s aim is to protect Vietnam’s underwater cultural heritage by:
+Over the past 10 years VMAP has facilitated ten successful volunteer projects in Vietnam (2008-2017).
+It’s aim, in short, is to investigate and protect Vietnam’s underwater cultural heritage by: